 Today 50 years ago, September 22rd, 1963, Richard Burton and Elizabeth Taylor arrive in Mexico City from Toronto, on their way to Puerto Vallarta, where Burton was to stay three months, as the star in John Huston's "The Night of the Iguana".

 They were mobbed by 500 teenagers at Mexico City Airport, Burton fought his way through the crowd protecting Liz Taylor, who lost a shoe and her purse and barely escaped in one piece (see photo).
-They were accompanied by 7 year-old Lisa Todd, Mrs. Taylor's daughter.
-Her two sons where at a boarding school in California, her adoptive daughter Maria was in London.
+They were accompanied by 7-year-old Lisa Todd, Mrs. Taylor's daughter.
+Her two sons were at a boarding school in California, her adoptive daughter Maria was in London.

 Many say she came along and stayed glued to Burton's side to make sure he behaved among these three unique types of beauties all wrapped up in the hot tropical lush primeval atmosphere of Puerto Vallarta.